Best Java Profiling / Testing Tool

 Database calls are the top reasons for performance problems in business applications.
 JProfiler's JDBC and JPA/Hibernate probes as well as the NoSQL probes for MongoDB, Cassandra and HBase show the reasons for slow database access and how slow statements are called by your code.
 From the JDBC timeline view that shows you all JDBC connections with their activities, through the hot spots view that shows you slow statements to various telemetry views and a list of single events, the database probes are an essential tool for getting insight into your database layer.

-Dedicated support for JEE is present in most views in JProfiler.
-For example, in the JEE aggregation level you see the call tree in terms of the JEE components in your application.
+Dedicated support for JEE and Spring is present in most views in JProfiler.
+For example, in the JEE/Spring aggregation level you see the call tree in terms of the JEE or Spring components in your application.
 In addition, the call tree is split up for each request URI.
 Also, JProfiler adds a semantic layer on top of the low-level profiling data, like JDBC, JPA/Hibernate, JMS and JNDI calls that are presented in the CPU profiling views.
 With its JEE support, JProfiler bridges the gap between a code profiler and a high-level JEE monitoring tool.

 Finding a memory leak can be impossible without the right tool.
 JProfiler's heap walker offers you an intuitive interface to solve both simple and complex memory problems.
 5 different views and lots of inspections show different aspects of the current set of objects.
 Each view provides you with essential insights on the selected objects and lets you switch to different objects sets.
 Questions like why objects are not garbage collected are answered with a single click of the mouse.